mazaoshe/shutter-coach/content/posts/go-cryptography-basics.md

   - "security"
   - "Code Example"
 slug: "go-cryptography-basics"
-keywords: "Go cryptography, hashing in Go, encryption in Go, Go crypto package, secure coding in Go"
+keywords: "Golang cryptography, hashing in Go, encryption in Go, Golang crypto package, secure coding in Go, Go security examples"
 ---

-## Go Cryptography Basics
+## Golang Cryptography Basics

-Learn how to perform basic cryptographic operations in Go, including hashing, encryption, and decryption using the crypto packages.
+Learn how to perform basic cryptographic operations in Golang, including hashing, encryption, and decryption using the crypto packages with practical Go code examples.
+These Golang code snippets demonstrate essential security practices for protecting data in your Go applications.

 ```go
 package main